 There’s so much to do, it’s up to you to decide — will it be sax music on Thursdays or Soul music on Saturdays?
 If you’d like, you can even join the other party-goers at the historical Ric Fort for a night of salsa or enjoy the show while relishing your dinner at one of the nearby restaurants.
 Whether you want to party every night you’re there, or just on one special night, you’ll be able to find just the right vibe at dance zones like Mambo Beach and The Wet and Wild Beach Club.

-Curaçao is known for many things, and that list is soon to include a brand new Sandals all-inclusive resort.
+Curaçao is known for many things, including a gorgeous Sandals all-inclusive resort.
 Curaçao is one of those destinations that promises an experience with a difference, and delivers.
 This mesmerizing island will sweep you off your feet and find its way to your heart.